 Why Pursue a Master’s in Neuroscience?

-The goal of the master’s Program in Medical Sciences with a concentration in neuroscience is to provide a student with applicable knowledge and essential skills that can be leveraged towards multiple academic and private sector career path options.
+The goal of the Masters of Science in Medical Sciences with a concentration in Neuroscience is to provide a student with applicable knowledge and essential skills that can be leveraged towards multiple academic and private sector career path options.
 Some students may develop a passion for his/her topic of interest and decide to engage in the Ph.D. track in neuroscience.
 Others may opt to use their degree as a gateway to careers in the pharmaceutical or biotechnology industries.
-Still others find that a master’s Program in Medical Sciences with a concentration in neuroscience is an excellent foundation for professional degree programs, including medical school, veterinary medicine and dental school.
+Still others find that our Masters of Science in Medical Sciences with a concentration in Neuroscience is an excellent foundation for professional degree programs, including medical school, veterinary medicine and dental school.
 Indeed, individuals with master’s degrees in neuroscience can be found pursuing government careers (e.g. NIH, FDA), public health degrees as well as in advanced degree programs in biomedical engineering and law school.

 Why UF’s Research Intensive Program?